These definitions help to explain some of the key concepts in data protection law.

 Fair Processing/Data Collection/Privacy Notices

 The formal statement delivered by the Data Controller, by which the Controller discharges their responsibility to inform Data Subjects of the identity of the Data Controller, and other necessary information to ensure fair processing, in particular relating to the purposes for which the data is being processed and Data Subjects' rights.
-Queen Mary's main notice is linked in the footer of all its website pages.
+QMUL's privacy notice for its website is linked in the footer of all its website pages.

 Data Subject Access Request